-Fig. 1 Antenna Tests

-- (1) Unplug the antenna coaxial cable connector from the radio chassis and isolate. - (2) Connect one ohmmeter lead to the tip of the antenna mast and the other lead to the antenna base.
-Check for continuity. - (3) There should be no continuity.
-If continuity is found, replace the faulty or damaged fixed antenna base and cable assembly or power antenna unit.
+(1) Unplug the antenna coaxial cable connector from the radio chassis and isolate.

+(2) Connect one ohmmeter test lead to the tip of the antenna mast.
+Connect the other test lead to the antenna base.
+Check for continuity.

+(3) There should be no continuity.
+If continuity is found, replace the faulty or damaged antenna base and cable assembly.